 Both are rods for dissimilar metals, 95ksi and 125ksi, respectively, (and are very expensive).

-The problem with both for bolt extraction in deep holes is that though both have very robust flux coatings, both rods wet very efficiently and you run the risk of welding to the side of the hole.
+The problem with both for bolt extraction in deep holes is that though both have very robust flux coatings,

 If this happens you will discover new combinations of choice colorful expletives!